+44 (0) 1756 792300

 Privacy screens also support different ways of working, whether it’s personal choice or to help neuro-divergent colleagues.
 You can move screens into place and reconfigure them as you need, with the benefit that nothing needs to be permanent or fixed.

-Choosing the right elements
+Choosing the right elements is important for a hackable workspace

 The first step in creating a hackable workspace is to assess your needs and preferences.
 Then you can go on to choose flexible pieces of furniture, ideally that are multi-functional so they can fulfil different requirements.